 Unfortunately, dinosaurs went extinct millions of years ago, so there aren’t any roaming around Animal Kingdom.
 Disney has many famous dinosaur skeleton replicas displayed throughout DinoLand, U.S.A, including a replica of Dino-Sue!

 Animal Kingdom has tons of awesome dining options and is an alcohol friendly park.
 If you’re looking to cool off, head to Tamu Tamu in Africa to grab a Disney delicacy – Dole Whips!
-Quick service asian food can be found at Yak and Yeti in Asia.
+Head to Yak and Yeti in Asia for a sit down meal of asian food.
 You can find classic American food like burgers and chicken nuggets in Restaurantosaurus in DinoLand, U.S.A.
 Grab quick snacks and some delicious cocktails at Thirsty River Bar and Trek.
 If you’re wanting some water, go to the Starbucks at the front of the park, where you can get it for free!
 Check the Disney app to make reservations for meals while at the park.

 My absolutely favorite thing in Disney’s Animal Kingdom is the Festival of the Lion King show.
 Every time I go to DAK, I see this show at least twice, though I think my personal record is around five times – seriously.
 The Festival of the Lion King is high-energy, gets the audience involved throughout, and is entertaining throughout.
 You can find daily showtimes on the app or the website.